kissplugins/KISS-woo-shipping-settings-debugger/PROJECT-SELFTESTS.md

   - AJAX endpoint pinned to admin-ajax.php and admin notices suppressed during AJAX
   - Fixed null-class fatals by instantiating main class for tests that require it
   - Menu test adjusted to validate callbacks in admin-ajax context
+- Pause note: As of 2025-09-27, additional self-test development is paused.
+Items marked as Deferred will be revisited in a future phase.

 - Phase 1.5: Completed in v2.7.6
   - Changelog preview preserves <strong> while remaining sanitized
   - On-page diagnostic shows AJAX handler registration counts (detects duplicates)